zoown13/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 or an instance of the [EventHubProducerClient](https://docs.microsoft.com/javascript/api/@azure/event-hubs/eventhubproducerclient) class.
 There are constructor overloads to support different ways of instantiating these classes as shown below:

+#### Use connection string for the Event Hubs namespace

+One of the constructor overloads takes a connection string of the form `Endpoint=sb://my-servicebus-namespace.servicebus.windows.net/;SharedAccessKeyName=my-SA-name;SharedAccessKey=my-SA-key;` and entity name to your Event Hub instance.
+You can create a consumer group and get the connection string as well as the entity name from the [Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string#get-connection-string-from-the-portal).

 ```javascript
 const { EventHubProducerClient, EventHubConsumerClient } = require("@azure/event-hubs");